kolecki4/PyKMOD/README.md

 (PyKMOD should be run with the latest versions of SciPy and Numpy)

 ### Installation
-- Download the files provided and extract them to a directory of your choice.
+- Download the files provided and unzip them to a directory of your choice.
-- The ATLAS and PHOENIX archives must also be extracted so that they are folders in the same directory as the Python scripts
+- Extract the ATLAS and PHOENIX archives so that they are folders in the same directory as the Python scripts.
 - If you want to import it as a python module, you can also copy the fully extracted files to your Python lib folder to make this easier.

 ### Using PyKMOD